Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Introduction

 The \CP-properties of the \HTT process is commonly described in terms of an effective mixing angle \phitt, which is virtually equal to $0^{\circ}$ in the SM.
 The measurement of a nonzero \phitt would therefore directly contradict the SM predictions, and have implications for beyond the SM physics models, such as two-Higgs-doublet models~\cite{Fontes:2015mea}, including supersymmetry.
 For example, in the minimal supersymmetric model \CP violation in the Higgs-to-fermion couplings is expected to be small and therefore the measurement of a sizeable mixing angle would disfavour such scenarios.
 In contrast, in the next-to-minimal supersymmetric model, \phitt can be as large as $27^{\circ}$~\cite{King_2015}.
 Feasibility studies have indicated that the LHC experiments can measure \phitt to a precision of about 5--$10^{\circ}$ with 3\abinv of data~\cite{Harnik:2013aja,Berge2014}.

 In this paper we present the first measurement of the \CP structure of the \PH coupling to \PGt leptons.
 This analysis uses the \PP data sets collected by the CMS detector at $\sqrt{s}=13\TeV$ in 2016, 2017, and 2018.
 These correspond to integrated luminosities of 35.9, 41.5, and 59.7\fbinv, respectively.
 This analysis targets the most sensitive \tauhtauh, \mutau and \etau decay channels, where a \PGt lepton decaying to hadrons is denoted as \tauh, and a \PGt lepton decaying to a muon or an electron as \taum or \taue (or collectively as \taul), respectively.
-In total, this covers about 70\% of all possible \PGt lepton pair decay modes.
+The decays into light leptons are accompanied by two neutrinos, while the hadronic modes involve one neutrino.
+These particles are not directly detected but result in a transverse momentum imbalance which can be used to partially constrain the \tautau system.
+In total, this analysis covers about 70\% of all possible \PGt lepton pair decay modes.
 Table~\ref{tab:AnalysisStrategy_TauDecayModes} summarises the \PGt lepton decay modes used in this analysis, their branching fractions, and the shorthand symbols that we use to denote them in the rest of this paper.
-The decays into light leptons are accompanied by two neutrinos, while the hadronic modes involve one neutrino.
 The charged hadrons are denoted by the symbol \hpm, which consist mainly of charged pions but include a smaller contribution from charged kaons.
 Throughout this paper we will assume that all \hpm are charged pions (\Pgppm) since the CMS detector is not able to distinguish between different types of \hpm.

 This paper is organised as follows.
 The parameterisation of the \CP properties of the \PGt Yukawa coupling is discussed in Section~\ref{sec:pheno}.
 In Section~\ref{sec:CMSdetector} the experimental setup is outlined, and this is followed by a discussion of the data sets and simulated samples in Section~\ref{sec:datasimulatedsamples}.
 Subsequently, the event reconstruction is presented in Section~\ref{sec:eventreconstruction}.
 Thereafter, in Section~\ref{sec:decayplanereco} the \CP-sensitive observables used to extract the results are outlined.
 In Section~\ref{sec:eventselection} the event selection is presented.
 The estimation of the backgrounds is discussed in Section~\ref{sec:backgroundestimation}.
 The techniques used to distinguish the signal from the background events are outlined in Section~\ref{sec:eventcategorisation}.
 In Section~\ref{sec:unrolled} various distributions that are used to extract the results are displayed and discussed.
 In Section~\ref{sec:systematicuncertainties} the systematic uncertainties are presented.
 The results are discussed in Section~\ref{sec:results}, and a summary of the analysis is given in Section~\ref{sec:summary}.